Founded in 2002, Charles River Alleycats is a 501(c)(3) nonprofit helping improve the lives of outdoor cats across Eastern Massachusetts.

 Recently, our focus has grown in the Brockton and Dorchester communities, in particular, due to those areas' lack of low-cost veterinary options.

-Whether it’s helping kittens get ready for forever homes, supporting colony caretakers, or managing the population of ferals—our work is hands-on, community-driven, and deeply committed to the cats who need us most—one trap at a time.
+Whether it’s helping kittens get ready for forever homes, supporting colony caretakers, or managing the population of ferals, our work is hands-on, community-driven, and deeply committed to the cats who need us most.

 There are an estimated 92 million owned cats in America today—and every year, another 92 million are born.
 Most of those born outside will never find homes.
-The only way to address this crisis is to prevent more litters from being born.
+The only way to address this crisis is to prevent more litters from happening in the first place.

-TNR is a proven approach that allows us to:
+TNR is a proven humane approach that allows us to:

 Sterilize and vaccinate outdoor cats